The best 24-70mm lenses in 2023

 Usually, small lenses have to compromise and utilize a smaller maximum aperture.
 But here, that’s not the case.
 Sigma managed to provide a fast f/2.8 aperture, making this lens useful in low-light situations.
 While its bokeh isn’t as good as a pro-quality lens, it is still quite good.
 And the lens is also very sharp, resulting in nicely detailed images.

 The minimum focusing distance is also shockingly small at only 4.8 inches when zoomed out.
-That’s closer than is even practical in most situations (you’re likely to cast a from your lens that close), but it provides a 0.36x maximum magnification.
+That’s closer than is even practical in most situations (you’re likely to cast a shadow from your lens that close), but it provides a 0.36x maximum magnification.
 It’s a well-rounded lens, suitable for travel, portraits, detail images, and more, and yet is tiny and affordable at the same time.

 Even more 24-70mm lenses